 - Attend a Saturday College 101 Seminar.
-This is a 3 1⁄2 hour seminar that includes information about TSTC Harlingen, scholastic and financial aid policies and procedures, and other policies that may affect student success. - Attend two college workshops throughout the semester on topics such as learning styles, time management, Cornell Note-taking, study and test taking skills. - Meet with an assigned HATSS Mentor once per week. - •Write a My Plan for Success which contains personal goals for the semester.
-Progress on the plan is discussed during mentor/mentee meetings. - Attend mid-term and end-of-term meetings with a HATSS staff member to follow up on progress and receive required assistance. - Participate in tutoring and/or study hall.
+This is a 31⁄2 hour seminar that includes information about TSTC Harlingen, scholastic and financial aid policies and procedures, and other policies that may affect student success. - Attend two workshops throughout the semester on topics such as learning styles, time management, Cornell note-taking, study, test taking skills, and other workshops offered at TSTC. - Meet with an assigned HATSS Mentor once per week. - Develop a "My Plan for Success" which contains educational and personal goals for the semester.
+Progress on the plan is discussed during mentor/mentee meetings. - Attend mid-term and end-of-term meetings with a HATSS staff member to follow up on progress and receive assistance as needed. - Participate in tutoring and/or study hall.
 Students are required to participate in tutoring at least one hour per enrolled course each week.
-If tutoring is not available for enrolled courses, students must attend study hall one hour per course each week. - Stay informed by reading email and regular mail from the Office of Student Success/HATSS Mentoring Program. - Communicate with the HATSS Mentoring Program for additional assistance when encountering any problems, needing answers to questions, or having problems communicating with a mentor. - Notify the HATSS Mentoring Program if contact information (e.g. phone number, email or mailing address) changes. - Students who fail to comply with all HATSS program requirements risk being administratively withdrawn from all their courses and placed on suspension for the following semester.
-They will have to appeal their suspension through the Office of Student Learning and /or Financial Aid Office if they wish to re-enroll at TSTC.
+If tutoring is not available for enrolled courses or tutoring sessions conflict with the students' class schedule, students must attend study hall one hour per course each week. - Stay informed by checking their TSTC MyMail and regular mail for correspondence from the Office of Student Success/ HATSS Mentoring Program. - Communicate with the HATSS Mentoring Program for additional assistance when encountering any problems, needing answers to questions, or having problems communicating with a mentor. - Notify the HATSS Mentoring Program if contact information (e.g. phone number, email or mailing address) changes.

+Students who fail to comply with all HATSS program requirements risk being administratively withdrawn from all their courses and placed on suspension for the following semester.
+They will have to appeal their suspension through the Office of Student Success if they wish to re-enroll at TSTC.

-Students who earn a 2.0 Term GPA or higher during the term they are enrolled in HATSS can register for classes the following semester after all grades are posted.
-They are not able to register during early registration periods.
+Students who earn a 2.0 Term GPA or higher during the term they are enrolled in HATSS can register for classes the following semester after all grades are posted and their academic standing is updated.
 Students remain on probation until the Cumulative GPA is also a minimum 2.0.

-Students who fail to comply with HATSS program requirements, who fail to earn a minimum Term GPA of 2.0, or who withdraw from all of their courses, will be suspended the following semester.
-Student on scholastic suspension who wish to re-enroll following the one-semester suspension will be required to appeal to the Office of Student Learning and, if granted, must attend the HATSS Program again.
-For financial aid appeals, student should speak to a Financial Aid representative.
+Students who 1.) fail to comply with HATSS program requirements and are administratively withdrawn from their classes, 2.) fail to earn a minimum Term GPA of 2.0, or 3.) withdraw from all of their courses on their own, will be suspended the following semester.
+If they wish to re-enroll following the one-semester suspension they will be required to appeal to the Office of Student Success.
+If granted an appeal, students must participate in the HATSS Mentoring Program once again.
+For financial aid appeals, students should speak to a Financial Aid representative.